mozilla/ascendproject/_posts/2014-05-30-going-live.markdown

 ## And we're off!

 Today the first inquiry from the site came in.
 Things are getting **very** real now.
-The application form is up on the site, and we'll start putting out press releases, social media pushes, and getting flyers & posters distributed in Portland next week.
+The application form is up on the site, and we’ll start talking with press, making social media pushes, and getting flyers & posters distributed in Portland next week.

 Here's what I've learned so far in getting to this point: